sta/websocket-sharp/README.md

 }
 ```

+You can define the behavior of any WebSocket service by creating the class that inherits the `WebSocketBehavior` class.

-If you override the `WebSocketService.OnMessage (MessageEventArgs)` method, it's called when the `OnMessage` event of the `WebSocket` used in the current session in the WebSocket service occurs.
+If you override the `WebSocketBehavior.OnMessage (MessageEventArgs)` method, it's called when the `WebSocket` used in the current session in the service receives a message.

-And if you override the `WebSocketService.OnOpen ()`, `WebSocketService.OnError (ErrorEventArgs)`, and `WebSocketService.OnClose (CloseEventArgs)` methods, each of them is called when each event of the `WebSocket` (the `OnOpen`, `OnError`, and `OnClose` events) occurs.
+And if you override the `WebSocketBehavior.OnOpen ()`, `WebSocketBehavior.OnError (ErrorEventArgs)`, and `WebSocketBehavior.OnClose (CloseEventArgs)` methods, each of them is called when each event of the `WebSocket` (the `OnOpen`, `OnError`, and `OnClose` events) occurs.

-The `WebSocketService.Send` method sends a data to the client on the current session in the WebSocket service.
+The `WebSocketBehavior.Send` method sends a data to the client on the current session in the service.

-If you would like to access the sessions in the WebSocket service, you should use the `WebSocketService.Sessions` property (returns a `WebSocketSharp.Server.WebSocketSessionManager`).
+If you would like to access the sessions in the service, you should use the `WebSocketBehavior.Sessions` property (returns a `WebSocketSharp.Server.WebSocketSessionManager`).

-The `WebSocketService.Sessions.Broadcast` method broadcasts a data to every client in the WebSocket service.
+The `WebSocketBehavior.Sessions.Broadcast` method broadcasts a data to every client in the service.

 #### Step 3 ####